Feeding behavior of spotted hyenas: Prey

 Blue wildebeest are the most commonly taken medium-sized ungulate prey item in both Ngorongoro and the Serengeti, with zebra and Thomson's gazelles coming close behind.
 Cape buffalo are rarely attacked due to differences in habitat preference, though adult bulls have been recorded to be taken on occasion.
 In Kruger National Park, blue wildebeest, cape buffalo, Burchell's zebra, greater kudu and impala are the spotted hyena's most important prey, while giraffe, impala, wildebeest and zebra are its major food sources in the nearby Timbavati area.
 Springbok and kudu are the main prey in Namibia's Etosha National Park, and springbok in the Namib.
 In the southern Kalahari, gemsbok, wildebeest and springbok are the principal prey.
 In Chobe, the spotted hyena's primary prey consists of migratory zebra and resident impala.
 In Kenya's Masai Mara, 80% of the spotted hyena's prey consists of topi and Thomson's gazelle, save for during the four-month period when zebra and wildebeest herds migrate to the area.
 Bushbuck, suni and buffalo are the dominant prey items in the Aberdare Mountains, while Grant's gazelle, gerenuk, sheep, goats and cattle are likely preyed upon in northern Kenya.

 In west Africa, the spotted hyena is primarily a scavenger who will occasionally attack domestic stock and medium-size antelopes in some areas.
 In Cameroon, it is common for spotted hyenas to feed on small antelopes like kob, but may also scavenge on reedbuck, kongoni, buffalo, giraffe, African elephant, topi and roan antelope carcasses.
 Records indicate that spotted hyenas in Malawi feed on medium to large-sized ungulates such as waterbuck and impala.
 In Tanzania's Selous Game Reserve, spotted hyenas primarily prey on wildebeest, followed by buffalo, zebra, impala, giraffe, reedbuck and kongoni.
 In Uganda, it is thought that the species primarily preys on birds and reptiles, while in Zambia it is considered a scavenger.

-Spotted hyenas have also been found to catch fish, tortoises, humans, black rhino, hippo calves, young African elephants, pangolins and pythons.
+Spotted hyenas have also been found to catch fish, tortoises, humans, black rhinoceros, hippopotamus calves, young African elephants, pangolins and pythons.
 There is at least one record of four hyenas killing an adult or subadult hippopotamus in Kruger National Park.
 Spotted hyenas may consume leather articles such as boots and belts around campsites.
 Jane Goodall recorded spotted hyenas attacking or savagely playing with the exterior and interior fittings of cars, and the species is thought to be responsible for eating car tyres.

 The fossil record indicates that the now extinct European spotted hyenas primarily fed on Przewalski's horses, Irish elk, reindeer, red deer, roe deer, fallow deer, wild boar, ibex, steppe wisent, aurochs, and woolly rhinoceros.
 Spotted hyenas are thought to be responsible for the dis-articulation and destruction of some cave bear skeletons.
 Such large carcasses were an optimal food resource for hyenas, especially at the end of winter, when food was scarce.